 How do we make the premium payments each year?

-Exactly what are the rules for “gifting”?
+What are the rules for “gifting”?

-Will my life insurance policy undergo probate?
+Will my life insurance policy be subject to probate?

 No, as long as you’re beneficiary is not your estate.
 Once your survivor (or professional advisor) has provided your insurance company with proof of your death, the policy’s proceeds are paid out directly to your beneficiaries.
 This payout generally occurs quickly, privately and usually with no legal expenses involved.
 Furthermore, the death benefit of your policy passes income tax free to your beneficiaries.
 Remember, however, that your policy is not completely tax-free.
 The proceeds from your policy are included in your estate for estate tax purposes.

 What if we decide we don’t want to keep the ILIT in force any longer?

 There’s nothing requiring you to continue making insurance payments.
 Depending on the kind of policy you have, your policy may lapse as soon as you miss your annual premium payment.
 Or, if your policy has cash value, these funds may be used to pay premiums until all the accumulated cash is exhausted.
 The one thing you cannot do, however, is transfer a policy owned by an ILIT into your own names.
 So, if you think that you may need to do so someday, or if you will want to access the policy’s cash value for your own purposes, you probably should reconsider the ILIT as a suitable strategy for you.